 - Financial assistance programs can help low-income families

 No Credit Check

 It is possible to finance orthodontic braces with no credit check.
-Patients with a bad credit history can seek out lenders that consider income only and do not pull a copy of your traditional consumer report (Equifax, Experian, TransUnion).
+Patients with derogatory history can seek out lenders that consider income only and do not pull a copy of your consumer report from one of the big-three bureaus (Equifax, Experian, TransUnion).

-No credit check companies specialize in serving people that cannot win approvals from traditional banks and lenders.
+No credit check companies specialize in serving people that cannot win approvals from traditional banks and loan companies.
 They operate under a different model.
 Therefore, expect to encounter these tradeoffs.

 - Pull financial data from an alternate report provider